Cacti/documentation/Script-Data-Query-Walkthrough.md

 Before starting the work, I feel encouraged to point out a drawback of this approach.
 Cacti will start a PHP instance, each time it has to fetch a value from the target device.
 This is not that fast, obviously.
-And it will not prosper from the performance boost when switching over from cmd.php to cactid.
+And it will not prosper from the performance boost when switching over from cmd.php to Spine.
-Of course, even cactid will need to start php!
+Of course, even Spine will need to start php!
 And that's exactly, where the thingy called **Script Server Data Query** drops in.
 But let's leave this for the next main chapter.